randomstring/WeasleyClock/BuildLog.md

 ## 2019-10-24 Thrift Store Gold!

-I had been thinking (and worrying) about how I was going to enclose the Wheasley Clock.
+I had been thinking (and worrying) about how I was going to enclose the Weasley Clock.
 I was thinking of building a custom housing for it and mount it to the wall.
 This would have required improving my crude woodworking skills.

 Then I spotted this Grandfather clock in a thrift store in Langley, Washington.
-I had actually spotted this exact clock two months prior on a visit to Widbey Island.
+I had actually spotted this exact clock two months prior on a visit to Whidbey Island.
 At the time, I didn't have the measurements for the artwork and no way to tell if everything would fit.
-I was also traveling with my wife, for whom the clock was a suprise presant, so I chose to be descrete and not start measuring the clock on the spot.
+I was also traveling with my wife, for whom the clock was a surprise present, so I chose to be discrete and not start measuring the clock on the spot.

-Apon returning home, I measure the clockwork and artwork so I could identify old clocks that would fit.
+Upon returning home, I measure the clockwork and artwork so I could identify old clocks that would fit.
 I did some searching on eBay.com for possible candidates, however working clocks were expensive and virtually all could not be shipped.
-Finding the perfect clock in Florida avaiable for pick up only wasn't an option.
+Finding the perfect clock in Florida available for pick up only wasn't an option.

 Fate had me returning to Langley two months later and I went straight to the thrift shop.
 The clock was still there, and the price had come down $85.
 A few quick measurements later and I was positive I had a good fit.

-My wife was currious at my need to purchase the clock, but kept her curiosity in check as she knew it had something to with a surprise for her.
+My wife was curious at my need to purchase the clock, but kept her curiosity in check as she knew it had something to with a surprise for her.